 For the majority of our clients the route to permanent residency in Canada is by way of a skills-based visa, which in turn opens the door to secure employment.
 The process begins with a basic 67-point merits test, which determines basic eligibility.
 A person's record of prior learning and previous employment is scrutinised, along with age, character and other factors, each of which influences the outcome of the case.
 We also check that our client's skills are in demand, as indicated by a list which changes regularly as Canada reaches it's annual quotas for each skill set.

 In getting to grips with this process, it is critical to understand that the Express Entry program -- which is the system through which all skilled worker visas are processed -- presents itself as an objective, standardised system.
-Yet, in the end, it is run by immigration officials with and at their discretion and is, therefore, subject to all-too-human biases and manipulations.
+Yet it is important to know from the outset that it is a carefully crafted machine, run by immigration officials, whose job is to maintain and defend Canada's borders and sovereignty.

 Provincial nomination visas allow a person to live and work within a certain province on arrival in Canada.
 Each province in Canada operates like an independent country when building emigration policy to meet their local emigration needs.
 Each has a unique set of rules and criteria, which are approved at the federal level.
 Sponsorship through local employment, family sponsorships and business and investment routes are all governed independently in local programmes.